nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 </div>

-Examples:

-* `edit 1 q/10 e/2022-10-11` edits the quantity of the 1st item to be `10` and expiry date of the 1st item to
-  be `2022-10-11` if the existing quantity and expiry date of the 1st item are both not `10` and `2022-10-11` respectively.
-* `edit 2 n/Chocolate Bread t/` edits the name of the 2nd item to be `Chocolate Bread` and clears all existing tags if there are existing tags and/or existing name of the 2nd item is not `Chocolate Bread`.

 ### 3.4.
 Listing items : `list`

 Do you want to view all your items?
 What about items at a specific location or with a specific tag?
 This command helps